 While you can deliberately kick and miss the goal, your kid will be motivated to score as many goals as possible to beat you.

 It is a good time to promote sportsmanship to your kid and learn about how to respect other players, the coach, and parents.

 A good way to start is for you to lead by example and show your kid how to do the right thing.

 Fair play is also a display of sportsmanship where you encourage your kid to play safely and not injure other players.

 Teach your kid that winning is great and losing will make him or her practice harder to improve and become a better player.

-Some parents fall into the trap of comparing their kid to other 5-year old kids who develop their soccer skills faster.
+Some parents fall into the trap of comparing their kids to other 5-year-old kids who develop their soccer skills faster.

-They hit the panic button and worried that something is wrong or the training does not work.
+They hit the panic button and worry that something is wrong or the training does not work.